 - Keep going.

 Write your plan into brilliance!
-Join Momentum membership by May 26, before we close, and then join us for our quarterly implementation sessions on May 20 and 27.
+Join Momentum membership by November 20, and then join us for our quarterly planning sessions on November 20 and 26.